 But for most houses that are built from the 1900’s onwards a Homebuyer’s survey should cover everything you need.

 Check that your Mortgage Lender doesn’t require you to use their panel of Solicitors.
-If not then you’re Mortgage Broker or Estate Agent will be able to advise or offer help with this, but equally speak to family and friends in order to find out who they have used or can recommend.
+If not then you’re Mortgage Broker or Estate Agent will be able to advise or offer help with this, but equally, speak to family and friends in order to find out who they have used or can recommend.
 Don’t always go for the cheapest and speak to them first, pick someone you consider to be trustworthy and finally give their contact details to the Estate Agent when you are ready.

 There will be a number of legalities to go through before exchange of contracts takes place, the process usually takes about 6 weeks.
-At the point of exchange a date for completion or moving day needs to be arranged, this has to be agreed throughout the chain.
+At the point of exchange, a date for completion or moving day needs to be arranged, this has to be agreed throughout the chain.
 The deposit funds will be transferred when you exchange which means you are now in a much more secure position for buying your home.
-Until this point try not to get too committed about your purchase as any number of things can affect the purchase or sale of a house.
+Until this point try not to get too committed to your purchase as any number of things can affect the purchase or sale of a house.

 Make sure you have arranged to have everything connected in the new home like the TV, internet, etc and your insurance should now be in place.
 The rest of the funds for the purchase of the property will be transferred on this day.
 The money needs to be received by the party you’re purchasing from before the keys can be released to you.
 It can take a few hours so be prepared to wait around.
 When it has completed call your Estate Agent to check where to pick up the keys.